Recommended for you:

 3. Prevent Negative Associations

 Take precautions to make your dog feel safe during bath time.
-Place a nonskid mat or nonslip stickers in the bottom of the tub to prevent them from slipping, and consider using a bath harness like the ones used by professional groomers to help your dog feel more secure.
+Place a non-skid mat or non-slip stickers in the bottom of the tub to prevent them from slipping, and consider using a bath harness like the ones used by professional groomers to help your dog feel more secure.
 Take extra care to be gentle with your dog.
 Be sure to test the temperature of the water and make sure it's not too hot or too cold.
 Avoid spraying or pouring water directly in their face; instead, use a washcloth on the face and other sensitive areas.
 And save other dog grooming activities, like trimming nails and brushing teeth, for another day.

-While a number of possibilities can answer the question of why do dogs hate baths, the solutions are the same regardless of what triggers your pet's dislike.
+While a number of possibilities can answer the question of why so many dogs hate baths, the solutions are the same regardless of what triggers your pet's dislike.
 With plenty of patience, gentleness and care, you can turn your dog's attitude toward baths around and make bath time more enjoyable and less stressful for you both.

 Jean Marie Bauhaus